lachisholm/Data_Structure_Discovery/Trees.md

         self.value = value
         self.children = []

-# Here is how you create a leaf node_since the leaf has no children
 # we don't add any children to the list.
 leaf = TreeNode("Leaf Node")
 ```